-The arrival of mums (Chrysanthemum × morifolium) in nurseries and flanking the entrances to grocery stores means that fall is coming.
+The arrival of garden mums (Chrysanthemum x morifolium, USDA zones 5-9) in nurseries and flanking the entrances to grocery stores means that fall is coming.
 But once you get those gorgeous mums home, how long will their blooms last?
 If you care for them well and never let them dry out, chrysanthemum flowers should last from four to eight weeks.

 Mum bloom time is typically four to eight weeks, but this depends on the time of year, the age of the plant, the plant's care and the environment.